RenatoGeh/gospn/README.md

 A thorough analysis on our implementation can be found at (<https://github.com/RenatoGeh/gospn/blob/master/doc/analysis/analysis.pdf>).

+### Branches

+- `stable` contains a stable version of GoSPN.
+It should yield the same results as documented on (<https://github.com/RenatoGeh/gospn/blob/master/doc/analysis/analysis.pdf>).
+- `master` contains the development version of GoSPN.

 ### Usage

+Let's first define the variable `$GOSPN` as the path `$GOPATH/src/github.com/RenatoGeh/gospn`.
 To run GoSPN, we must complete a few steps:

 1. Prepare the dataset:
   - Let `ds` be your dataset's name.
-  - Create a new directory `/data/ds`, where root is the root of the GoSPN package.
+  - Create a new directory `$GOPATH/data/ds`, where root is the root of the GoSPN package.
-  - Each subdirectory inside `/data/ds` represents a different class.
+  - Each subdirectory inside `$GOPATH/data/ds` represents a different class.
-  - For example: if we have three classes, `dog`, `cat` and `mouse`, then we might have three subdirectories inside `/data/ds` named `dog`, `cat` and `mouse`.
+  - For example: if we have three classes, `dog`, `cat` and `mouse`, then we might have three subdirectories inside `$GOPATH/data/ds` named `dog`, `cat` and `mouse`.
-  - Copy your class instances into `/data/ds/classname`.
+  - Copy your class instances into `$GOPATH/data/ds/classname`.
 2. Compile the dataset into a `.data` file:
   - If the dataset is an image, take note of the dimensions and max value pixels take.